 Peas are one of the easiest vegetables to grow in the garden.
 They germinate easily, grow quickly, and are ready to harvest before you know it.
 Fresh peas from the garden taste nothing like the frozen ones, and they don’t take up much growing area either.
 They’re more than worth growing in your own garden!

 Peas are most commonly grown directly from seeds.
 The seeds for growing peas are simply dried peas that have been selected and packaged for growing at home.
 Plant the seeds, water, and provide some sort of vertical stake or trellis for the stem to grab onto with its curled tendrils.
 You can also grow peas from baby seedling plants found at plant nurseries.

 Plant your peas in a plant grow bag, raised garden bed, or in-ground garden soil.
 For the vertical trellis support, choose a DIY twig trellis, a simple metal trellis, or even a pro-level fully-contained raised garden with a surrounding trellis.

-Pumpkins, particularly small types of pumpkins, are a joy to grow in the garden.
+Pumpkins, particularly small types of pumpkins and truly mini pumpkins, are a joy to grow in the garden.
 Many of the newer varieties are quite resistant to insect pests and squash diseases, making them a low maintenance crop that you’ll be glad to have once autumn rolls around (learn more about when to plant pumpkins for Halloween).

 Like zucchini (another squash), pumpkins tend to grow best when the seeds are planted directly in the soil.
 There is also much more variety available in pumpkin seeds (as opposed to buying starter seedling pumpkin plants).
 And if your young pumpkin plants do run into trouble early on, its always possible to pick up a couple seedlings from the plant nursery to take their place.
 Here’s a detailed guide on how to grow pumpkins organically in your garden.